 Appreciate the delight of reading the best of British, American, classical and world literature and authors as diverse as William Shakespeare and Emily Dickinson, Edgar Allan Poe and Virginia Woolf, and James Baldwin and John Donne.
 Each English major is assigned a faculty adviser, who assists you in creating an individual program of study best suited to your interests and abilities.
 The flexibility of all programs, including majors and minors, allows the student a wide choice of courses within the department and possibilities for coordinating a program with another academic department.

-The major offers three tracks to choose from:
+The major offers two tracks and one concentration to choose from:

 Pursue your love of literature in this track, which requires coursework in linguistics, literary theory, British and American literature, and world literature.

 Hone your writing skills in the writing track as you complete coursework in writing, language and literature.

-If you are considering teaching English at the middle school or high school level, consider the secondary education track, which includes coursework in American literature, grammar, world literature and advanced writing.
+If you are considering teaching English at the middle school or high school level, consider the secondary education concentration, which includes coursework in American literature, grammar, world literature and advanced writing.

 The Department of English offers a combined program that allows you to attain both a bachelor’s and a master’s degree in less time than it would take to pursue each degree separately.

 The combined B.S./M.S. in Professional Writing enables students in the writing track to substitute nine credits in the Master’s in Professional Writing program for undergraduate workshop classes in the English major.